 #4.
 When Systems Lock You into Yesterday’s Logic

-Modern logistics platforms empower the edge: planners, dispatchers, even AI agents.
+Modern logistics platforms empower the edge: planners, dispatchers, and even AI agents.
 When your current stack can’t support continuous iteration, it’s time to shift.

 Tech Stack for the Future-Proof Logistics